 Other ways I have found rare items, is to research Makers/Manufactures.
 This can often take you to places that have a wealth of knowledge, and often information on where you can find items.
 In some cases people will post makers marks, part or model numbers that will get you on the right track to find and search items.
 All your major search engines save any information that is posted on the web, whether it be a blog, a search, webpage, Facebook post or just a picture someone wasn’t sure what it was and posted to find out more about.
 Use that to your advantage.
 Sometimes you can only find a patents number on your item - search that.
 A patent number can lead you to a manufacture that can lead you to a person asking about the same item.
 All patents are listed in Google Patents (and other places, Google is just what I use every day).
 Trademarks are the same way.

 Part of the love of a rare vintage item, I find, is the “thrill of the hunt”.
 Again, go to your search engines or yellow pages and find any area Vintage Shops and either go there on a regular basis and search for your rare item, call and see if they have your rare item, or develop relationships with the owners of said retailers and have them let you know if they come across your beloved item.

 Play around with things you remember from your childhood, locate them from memory to test your abilities... you will surprise yourself at what you can do.

 Share your interest in vintage fashion and accessories with your network--your friends, family and co-workers.
 You can get some great pieces gifted to you as hand-me-downs when people know you're a vintage connoisseur.
-They can also be on the lookout for you when they are shopping and traveling.
+They can also be on the lookout for you when they are shopping and travelling.
 Garage sales and thrift stores can yield treasures too if you are patient and enjoy the search!